particle-iot/docs/src/content/support/particle-devices-faq/electron-3rdparty-sims.md

 # 3rd-party SIM cards

 The Particle **Electron** comes with a SIM card that allows easy and often inexpensive 2G or 3G cellular access.

-Sometimes, however, you may want to use a different mobile provider.
-You may need to transfer large amounts of data, which may be cheaper on another provider, or you may need to use the Electron in a country that's not supported by the Particle SIM.
-Fortunately, the Electron can easily be used with 3rd-party SIM cards.
+You can optionally substitute a 3rd-party SIM card.

 The **E Series** does not have a SIM card slot and cannot use a 3rd-party SIM card.
 It uses a MFF2 embedded SIM card, which is basically a regular SIM card in a small SMD form-factor and soldered to the board.